The Choc Ripple Cake is perfect for those who want to impress with minimum effort and maximum impact.

 Ingredients

-- 2 Tablespoons Bailey's Irish Cream (or wine, passionfruit juice or another other flavouring - adjusting the amount of flavouring depending on what you're using)
+- 1 teaspoon vanilla extract (or 1-2 tablespoons of wine, passionfruit juice, Bailey's or another other flavouring - adjusting the amount of flavouring depending on what you're using)

-- 2 Tablespoons chopped walnuts (or shaved chocolate, toasted coconut or another topping)
+- 2 tablespoons grated chocolate (or chopped nuts, toasted coconut or another topping)

 Instructions